ArkV1/ansible-macos-qemu-lab/README.md

 ### Creating QEMU VMs

-The `provision_qemu_vm.yml` playbook will create a new VM on your host machine and automatically add it to your inventory:
+The `provision_qemu_vm.yml` playbook will create a new VM on your host machine:

 ```bash
 docker exec -it ansible-controller ansible-playbook playbooks/provision_qemu_vm.yml